-Beginning in June 2019 our children and youth from across Halton will be participating in two special projects – both are a Call for Action that use the power of the arts and education to help promote environmental stewardship throughout our communities as we seek a cleaner and healthier climate.
+In June 2019 our children and youth from across Halton launched two special projects.
+Both represent a strong Call for Action that use the power of the arts and education to help promote environmental stewardship throughout our communities as we seek a cleaner and healthier climate.
 Covid-19 presents us with new opportunities as we embrace both Virtual and Live Learning Programs.
 Please stay tuned – there’s much more to come!

 CANOES NEVER LOOKED SO COLOURFUL